 Getting to Chisinau

-With an increasing number of flight connections to Europe and the Middle East, reaching Chisinau has never been easier.
-The airport is served by a cheap and regular bus to the city centre, along with the usual abundance of taxis and rideshare options.
+With an increasing number of flight connections to Europe and the Middle East, reaching Chisinau is relatively straightforward.
+The airport is served by a cheap and regular bus to the city centre, along with taxis and rideshare options.
 It’s also possible to arrive by train, bus, or car from neighbouring Romania.

 Where to stay in Chisinau